pminina01/readthedocs/MethodCall-target.md

 _className_ - Class name.
 Do include the assembly name, e.g. `"NLog.UnitTests.Targets.MethodCallTests, NLog.UnitTests"`
 ### Parameter Options
 _parameters_ - The array of parameters to be passed.
 [Collection](Data-types)
-Each collection item is represented by \<parameter /> element with the following attributes:
+Each collection item is represented by `<parameter />` element with the following attributes:
-  * _layout_ - Layout that should be use to calcuate the value for the parameter.
+  * _layout_ - Layout that should be use to calculate the value for the parameter.
 [Layout](Data-types) Required.
   * _name_ - Name of the parameter.
   * _type_ - Type of the parameter.
 [System.Type](Data-types)